 Do you need food?
 If you or someone you know is struggling to access enough nutritious food, Christian Cupboard Emergency Food Shelf is here to help.
-Our food shelf serves those living in Woodbury, Oakdale, or Landfall, as well as the area of Maplewood east of McKnight and south of Highway 5.
-If you live outside of this area, visit the Hunger Solutions website to find resources near you.
+Our primary service area is Woodbury, Oakdale, Landfall, and part of South Maplewood (east of McKnight and south of Stillwater Boulevard).
+We know that our community includes many people who may work, attend school, or receive services in our community, but may live outside of those boundaries.
+Therefore, our service is open to all who need it, regardless of address.

 When can I come?